spacetelescope/pysiaf/docs/pysiaf/index.rst

 ************
-PACKAGENAME
+pysiaf
 ************

-Replace occurances of "PACKAGENAME" throughout the template with the name of your software package
+Handling of Science Instrument Aperture Files (SIAF) for space telescopes

-Where to Find PACKAGENAME
+Where to Find pysiaf
 ==========================
-Give some basic information about where to find the software
+pysiaf is hosted and developed at https://github.com/spacetelescope/pysiaf

 Installation